apple/swift-internals/api-design-guidelines/_naming.md

 ~~~
 </figure>

-To restore clarity, **precede each weakly-typed parameter with a
+To restore clarity, **precede each weakly typed parameter with a
 noun describing its role**:

 <figure class="good" markdown="1">